opl-/beatsaber-http-status/protocol.md

 		Number, // Z value
 	],
-	"cutDistanceToCenter": Number, // Distance from the center of the note to the cut plane "timeToNextBasicNote": Number, // Time until next note in seconds }
+	"cutDistanceToCenter": Number, // Distance from the center of the note to the cut plane "cutDistanceInverted": Boolean, // Whether the cut plane is on the negative side of the center of the note "timeToNextBasicNote": Number, // Time until next note in seconds }
 ```